 When selling standing timber or logs, you should expect to receive the fair market price for your product, no more and no less.
 Bargains often come at considerable expense, including poor logging jobs, site degradation, or perhaps default on the part of the purchaser.
-You will have the best chance of receiving the fair market price if you use a sealed, competitive bid process and receive as many bids as possible from reliable purchasers.
-Your Virginia Department of Forestry county forester, consulting foresters, and industrial landowner assistance foresters can provide you with assistance in this important process.
+Your Virginia Department of Forestry county forester, consulting foresters, and industrial foresters can provide you with assistance in this important process.
+Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture (USDA), and local governments, and is an equal opportunity employer.
+For the full non-discrimination statement, please visit ext.vt.edu/accessibility.